Improving Topological Detection of Weather Regimes in climate dynamical systems: Methods

 \subsection{Significance Testing and Reliability of Topological Features}

-Not all topological features in a persistence diagram correspond to meaningful structure in the data.
-Some may arise from noise, random sampling, or parameter choices.
-To identify reliable features, we adopted the significance tests of \citet{strommen2023topological} and extended them to our centrality–based framework.
+Not all features in a persistence diagram reflect meaningful structure; some arise from noise, sampling effects, or parameter choices.
+To identify reliable features, we adopted the significance tests of S23 and extended them to our centrality–based framework.

 \textbf{(1) Sensitivity tests for persistent homology.} We repeated the analysis using different filtering thresholds and homology settings.
-The overall shape of the persistence diagrams and the position of the major connected components remained consistent across runs, indicating that these features are stable.
-Loop features showed more variability and are therefore interpreted as qualitative indicators of the attractor’s geometry rather than precise structural elements.
+The main structure of the persistence diagrams and the dominant connected components remained stable, indicating robustness.
+Loop features were more variable in their persistence and are therefore interpreted as qualitative features of the attractor’s geometry rather than precise invariants.